Music of the NightMar 7, 2019 - 7:00pm

 Bryan Hayes, tenor

 This concert is free to the public.
+Festival admission is not required to attend the event.
 The concert will last about 80 minutes.
 Please dress comfortably and bring a jacket or sweater for the evening as the weather cools.
-Seating is open, non-reserved on a first-come, first-served basis.
+Plenty of seating is available.
+Gates open at 6:15pm.

 About the Space Coast Seafood and Music Festival